 Cross-platform app development promises to deliver both Android and iOS native apps from one codebase, a two-for-one deal.
 If that sounds too good to be true, it’s because usually it is.

 For a long time, cross-platform mobile development frameworks were pretty much a mirage.
 There were a lot of multi-platform mobile development contenders, but nothing that held up past the surface.
 We believe in constantly testing to find the best mobile tools for our clients.
 But after only a little bit of comparison testing, we could see all the so-called “best mobile app development platforms” didn’t have enough strengths to make up for their flaws.

 Haven’t decided whether you need a native app yet?
 Check out our article on whether to build a mobile app vs. responsive design

 Does cross-platform development really offer you two applications for the price of one?
 No. There are always going to be tweaks to make Android work like Android and iOS work like iOS.
 But after using React Native for more than a year, we’re confident that for certain cross-platform applications, it can save substantial time and money.
 Here are a few questions to decide whether cross-platform app development is right for you:

-Do I need cross-platform apps?
+Do I need cross-platform app development?

 Note that we’re not asking whether you need both an Android or iOS app.
 At this point, the available features are so close to equal that choosing a platform is no longer a technical question.
 Today, deciding between mobile development platforms is strictly a matter of whether you expect to have more users on iPhone or Android devices.